Nusa Penida Beaches are some of the most unique and pristine beaches in all of Indonesia.

 It’s the perfect spot to go for a swim to cool off and beach bum under one of many straw umbrellas that line the shoreline.

 The clarity of the water at this Nuda Penida beach is unbelievable.
 I spotted some large reef fish and a squid just cruising around in the water.

-If you’re looking for a fun-fuelled couple of hours, be sure not to miss Atuh Beach on your list of beaches in Nusa Penida to visit.
+If you’re looking for a fun-fuelled couple of hours, be sure not to miss Atuh Beach on your Nusa Penida best beach list.

 Full Blog Post: Atuh Beach Nusa Penida